Download: MP3 (64 MB)

 - When you deliver multiple options, you are acting as a technician.
 The focus is on your time and your output.
 You are an expense, and you are a commodity.

 - When you provide a solution, you are acting as a professional.
 The focus is on your results and the value you create.
 You are an investment, and you are worth paying relative to the value you create.

 - What is the client responsible for?

 - The client is responsible for two things and two things only: Content & Goals.
-This amounts to the information you’ve obtained through your questionnaire (Related: e035: Crafting the Right Questionnaire to Attract the Clients You’ll Love).
+This amounts to the information you’ve obtained through your questionnaire (Related: e035 Crafting the Right Questionnaire to Attract the Clients You’ll Love).

 - What is the designer responsible for?

 - The designer is responsible for design.
-The means all of the design decisions.
+This means all of the design decisions.
 Remember, selecting the most effective concept is a design decision.
 You don’t subject your client to a design decision.
 That’s your job.

 - What is the client responsible for?

 - 21:52 Two kinds of processes you need to present to Establish Creditability (Related: e024: Finding Clients While Maintaining Professionalism):

 - Your general process is an overview of how you work.
 It should contain all stages and steps that are common in every type of project you do.

 - A general process can and should be placed on your website where it is publicly viewable by potential clients.

 - Project-Specific Process